 It’s that time of year again.
-Your office has been taken over by the harmonious sound of coughing and trumpet- like nose blowing.
+Your office has been taken over by the harmonious sound of coughing and trumpet-like nose blowing.
 Once again you find yourself hiding in your cubicle, feeling Closter-phobic in a germ-infested world.
-Don’t worry you are not alone, in fact last year in the U.S. Americans suffered from more than 1 billion cases of the cold and flu.
+Don’t worry you are not alone, in fact, last year in the U.S. Americans suffered from more than 1 billion cases of the cold and flu.
 It was the most common cause of work and school absenteeism, and more than 22 million days are lost each year in the U.S.

 The “common cold” is most often caused by viral infections.
-Tiny droplets of mucus that enter the air when the infected persons sneeze or cough spread over 200 different viruses from person to person.
+Tiny droplets of mucus that enter the air when the infected persons sneeze or a cough spread over 200 different viruses from person to person.
 Others can then inhale the droplets within a 5-foot radius.
 Touching contaminated surfaces and then touching your mouth, nose or eyes can also spread the cold virus.

-Believe it or not there are many simple things you can do to avoid becoming one of the billion miserable statistics or 22 million sick days each year.
+Believe it or not, there are many simple things you can do to avoid becoming one of the billion miserable statistics or 22 million sick days each year.
 Here are the top 10 things you can do to avoid the cold and flu!

 - Wash Your Hands, Wash Your Hands, And Wash Your Hands Again!

 Hand washing is the golden rule and the single most effective way to avoid contact with the cold and flu virus.
-When washing your hands use warm water and plenty of soap.
+Washing your hands using warm water and plenty of soap.
 Be sure to scrub your hands together for 20-30 seconds (as long as it takes to sing Happy Birthday twice.)
 Antibacterial sanitizers should be used when there is no access to soap or water.
 When drying your hands avoid towels found hanging in kitchens and bathrooms.
 Use disposable towels to dry your hands, turn off faucets and hold the door handles when you exit.
 All of these methods will limit your exposure to these germs.

 - Be Kind to Yourself.
 Eat well, Rest, and Exercise.